Welcome to Sky Manor Aero Estates

 Our Northern Minnesota Getaway!

-With immediate access to US Highway 71 near Park Rapids, Mn, Sky Manor Aero Estates MN86 is conveniently located just minutes from Park Rapids, Dorset, and Nevis, and a short drive to Bemidji, Detroit Lakes, and Walker.
-This area offers over 200 lakes within 20 miles.
+Sky Manor is perfectly positioned for enthusiasts of flying, fishing, boating, biking, hiking, snowmobiling, and ATV riding.
+With immediate access to US Highway 71, Sky Manor Aero Estates MN86 is conveniently located just minutes from Park Rapids, Dorset, and Nevis, and a short drive to Bemidji, Detroit Lakes, and Walker.
+There are over 200 lakes within 20 miles, plus hundreds of miles of public forest trails between Itasca Sate Park (just 10 miles north) to the Paul Bunyan Forest and Two Inlets Forests just 10 miles east and west.
 Although the Park Rapids area has a quaint, small-town feel, the Lakes Region population draws nearly 30,000 people, and provides the strong economic base to make this area lively all year long.
 See below for area links and details.

 The History of Sky Manor Aero Estates